mobeets/jekyll-ipython-markdown/README.md

 ./_notebooks/jekyll-ipython-markdown/build.sh _notebooks/*.ipynb
 ```

-This will build all the files matching `_notebooks/*.ipynb` to look like `_drafts/*.md`.
-Any images used by these new `.md` files will be placed in your images folder.
+This will build all your ipython notebook files in `_notebooks/` and place the resulting markdown in `_drafts/` and the resulting images in `images/ipython`.
+(These folder names can be changed by editing `config.env`).

 You can also build individual files: